Pennington Co GOP seeking replacement for Sean McPherson (Dist. 32 House) on ballot

-Pennington County Republican Party Chair Margarite McPhillips is telling the Argus Leader tonight that she has only heard from one interested person to take over the GOP Nomination for District 32 State Representative Sean McPherson.
+Pennington County Republican Party Chair Marguerite McPhillips is telling the Argus Leader tonight that she has only heard from one interested person to take over the GOP Nomination for District 32 State Representative Sean McPherson.
 Sadly, Sean passed away before winning the Republican House primary on Tuesday:

 The South Dakota Republican Party bylaws and state law dictate that Pennington County Republican Party Central Committee members select a replacement to run on the November ballot.